kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

     <img src="{{site.baseurl}}/assets/img/post_13/eqn_positivity_1.png"/>
 </p>

 If this was violated, it will mean that for a given value of X, everybody is either treated or not treated at all.
-Within that level of X, it will be impossible to learn the causal treatment effect.
+Within that level of X, it would be impossible to learn the causal treatment effect.

 Suppose that for some values of X, the treatment assignment was deterministic as represented by the following example where there is no control group (T = 0):